dozierbrown/Touching-Sounds/README.md

 * Whenever running the program, a dialogue box will open requesting an input file.
 Upload a short sound file for the application to process.
 [Sample](https://github.com/dozierbrown/Touching-Sounds/tree/main/Samples) files have been provided.
 Once the audio is processed, a screen with a spectrogram will be produced.

 ## Controls
-Here are the current controls for exploring the spectrogram and its formant.
+Here are the current controls for exploring the spectrogram and its formants.

 * Press "b" for SNR sound output of intensity at the cursor.